Josip Frank: Early life

 Frank was born into a Croatian-Jewish family, but converted to Catholicism at the age of 18 and attended the gymnasium in Osijek.
-After having finished his law studies at the Vienna University in 1868, he moved to Zagreb in 1872 and worked as an attorney at law.
+He studied at the Vienna University, graduating in 1868, and moved Zagreb in 1872 to work as an attorney at law.

 Political career

 Frank's initial political involvement included a critique of the People's Party (of Josip Juraj Strossmayer), joining the opinion of ban Levin Rauch.
 When Ivan Mažuranić became Croatian ban in 1873, Frank criticized him because of his relations with the Magyars and the Serbs.

-In 1877, he founded the newspapers Agramer Presse and Kroatische Post, which were soon banned by the Austro-Hungarian authorities.
+In 1877, he founded the newspapers Agramer Presse and Kroatische Post.
+They were both banned by Austro-Hungarian authorities.

-In 1880, Frank published a brochure titled Die Quote Kroatiens, in which he tried to prove that Croatia bore a disproportionately high financial burden since the 1868 Nagodba (Compromise), a legal arrangement that regulated the constitutional position of Croatia within the Austro-Hungarian Empire.
-In 1880, Frank was elected to the Zagreb City council, where he would serve until 1894.
+In 1880, Frank was elected to the Zagreb city council, and published a brochure titled Die Quote Kroatiens, arguing that Croatia's finances had been disproportionately affected by the 1868 Nagodba (Compromise).

-In 1880, the Croatian poet August Šenoa characterised Frank in the following manner: "The infamous Zagreb attorney ... degrades and befouls all that is Croatian, first to the benefit of the Magyars, now of the Austrians ...
-Frank is a political louse, who served Rauch, then the Swabian Generalkommando ... he offered himself to the Orthodox voter in Pakrac, bragging about ... protecting Serbian interests."
+In 1880, Croatian poet August Šenoa described Frank as:

 In 1884, Frank was elected as an independent delegate to the Croatian Sabor, representing the Kotar of Popovača.
 In 1887, he was elected to represent the Kotar of Vojni Križ.